Temporarily Full. I apologize, but I am not accepting new clients at this time. Please check back.

 (1) Online Therapy will feel a lot like FaceTime or Zoom, except we will meet using an HIPAA-compliant platform designed for confidential, medical appointments.
 It's simple to use, even if you're not a "tech person."
 Everything else about the appointment will be the same as an in-person appointment, including the length of the appointment and my commitment to providing you with excellent care.
 Plus, contrary to what most people assume, research shows that online therapy is just as effective as regular therapy.
-I encourage you to give it a try for a session or two to see what you think!

 Making the decision to start therapy can be difficult.
 But it doesn’t need to be.
 Starting therapy simply means you want to move your life in a positive direction.
 Just as you take care of yourself physically, it’s also important to care for yourself emotionally, mentally, and relationally.